 Lebanese Air Force

-During the Arabs-Israelli war back in 1948.
-The confronting parties: Egypt, Syria, Jordan, Lebanon, and Israel already all had "Air Forces".
-That took part in the confrontations except for Lebanon who was lacking this kind of force.
-The armed Forces commander at that time, general Fouad Shehab sensed this deficiency during the battle in the south and decided early in 1949 to fill the gap.
+During the Arabs-Israelli war in 1948 the confronting parties: Egypt, Syria, Jordan, Lebanon, and Israel already all had "Air Forces" that took part in the confrontations except for Lebanon who was lacking this kind of force.
+The armed Forces commander at that time, general Fouad Shehab, sensed this deficiency during the battle in the south and decided early in 1949 to fill the gap.
 On may the 13th 1949, general Shehab sent Lt.
 Colonel Emil Boustany the deputy chief of the staff and director of administration and assigned to him the mission of constructing and establishing an Air force.
 In reality this force would be created from scratch.
 But Why select Lt.
 Colonel Boustany?